amf17/IOT_Task1/README.md

 ## Conclusion:

 The provided code demonstrates how an ESP32 microcontroller can be used to create a remote control robot system using WiFi and HTTP communication.
 It connects to a specified WiFi network, communicates with a remote server to receive control commands, and controls the robot's movement based on the received instructions.
-This project serves as a foundation for building more complex remote control systems and could be extended to include additional features such as camera streaming or obstacle detection.